 If for some reason you don’t like the idea of Nutella flavored truffles, try gluten-free easy vegan truffles from Allergylicious.
 Those look really good, and you can easily make them low carb by using sugar-free chocolate chips.
 Otherwise, I really hope you’ll give Nutella truffles a try…

 Of course, I don’t like the sugar and other ingredients found in regular Nutella.
-Instead, I recommend using either a homemade chocolate hazelnut spread or my favorite low carb store-bought version, Go Lo Hazelnut Spread.
+Instead, I recommend using either a homemade chocolate hazelnut spread or you can buy this sugar-free one.
 I already talked about how awesome it was when I made the aforementioned crumble bars.
 It works really well for truffles, too.

 When I shared one of these sugar-free Nutella truffles with my husband for the first time, he incredulously asked, “Did you make these?!”
 I love hearing questions like that!